LeonVos/WLED/readme.md

 <img src="/images/wled-16ch-pcb-layout.jpg" width="50%"><img src="/images/wled-16ch-pcb-2Dfr.jpg" width="50%">

+all info below this, is still or at least from the origenal GIT)

 Welcome to our Sound Reactive fork of WLED.
 In addition to the features of WLED below, we also support:

 - Audio input from several sources including MAX4466, MAX9814, MAX9184, INMP401, INMP441 (for ESP32) and line-in.